The Unfolding Map of Human History

 Lithic Technology and Climate Proxies

 Stone tools provide a tangible link to migrating peoples.
 The spread of specific tool-making traditions, such as the distinctive stone points of the Clovis culture in North America or the Levallois technique across Eurasia, helps map cultural connections and technological innovation.
 Critically, these artifacts can be precisely dated using radiometric methods (like Carbon-14 or Argon-Argon dating) and are often found in sedimentary layers that also contain climate proxies.
-Deep-sea cores containing foraminifera and ice cores from Greenland and Antarctica provide high-resolution records of temperature and sea level changes.
-By correlating the dates of human sites with these climate records, we can reconstruct the exact environmental conditions that facilitated or hindered migration.
+Deep-sea cores containing foraminifera and ice cores from Greenland and Antarctica reveal past temperature and atmospheric composition changes, allowing researchers to correlate human activity with environmental fluctuations.